CU Safety Alert Updates

 Please note that CU Boulder's Police Department is committed to ensuring that individuals' identities/protected class are not considered the basis for suspicion; only the reported behaviors are taken into consideration when investigating a case.
 Additionally, the observed/assumed sex assignment placed in alerts is not intended to be definitive or prescriptive.
 We will continue to put forth efforts to minimize and eliminate the potential harms placed on our community as a result of this action.

-If you have experienced a traumatic incident, you have options for services and assistance.
-For free and confidential support please contact CU Boulder’s Office of Victim Assistance (OVA), https://www.colorado.edu/ova/ 303-492-8855 (24/7 phone support).
+If you have experienced a traumatic incident, including sexual assault, you have options for services and assistance.
+For free and confidential support please contact CU Boulder’s Office of Victim Assistance (OVA) https://www.colorado.edu/ova/ 303-492-8855 (24/7 phone support).
 OVA is a resource for those impacted by a traumatic experience as well as for witnesses and those supporting impacted people.

 How to Receive Alerts